-Welcome to the 2022-2023 Academic year and our most recent version of the Student Handbook.
-I look forward to meeting all our new faces and welcome back our returning students, faculty, and staff for another exciting year.
-Working together, we can create the safe, inclusive, and productive community that extends into all our classrooms, production shops, rehearsals, and production.
+Welcome to the 2023-2024 Academic year and our most recent version of the Student Handbook.
+I look forward to meeting all our new faces and welcoming back our returning students, faculty, and staff for another exciting year.
+Working together, we can create a safe, inclusive, and productive community that extends into all our classrooms, production shops, rehearsals, and production.

 The goal of this handbook is to be an easy guide and reference for you throughout the school year.
-There are often many questions of where to go for this service or what is the protocols for accessing or navigating something else.
+There are often many questions of where to go for this service or what are the protocols for accessing or navigating something else.
 This handbook is here to help provide answers or point you in the direction of where to find assistance.

 We have organized this into three sections.
 The first section addresses more general policies and operations of the university, school, and department.
 We then go into that which is department specific regarding productions and class policies.
-The third section is to help navigate some of the academic and artistic policies and procedures for your time in our program.
-In addition to this general handbook, we have four appendices that address more specific concerns: 1) Design & Production Concentrations, 2) Acting Concentration, 3) BFA Dramaturgy & MFA Playwriting, and 4) Covid-19 Protocols and Other Health-Related Policies.
+The third section is to help navigate some of the artistic and academic policies and procedures for your time in our program.

+In addition to this general handbook, we have three appendices that address more specific concerns: 1) Design & Production Concentrations, 2) Acting Concentration, and 3) BFA Dramaturgy & MFA Playwriting.